chirpwireless/docs.chirptoken.io/docs/Chirp Network/Rewards/Kage - Wallet Instructions/Kage - Wallet Instructions.md

 ### 5. Withdraw tokens

+- Before withdrawing tokens, please note that a small amount of Sui is required for withdrawals from both the Chirp platform and your Sui wallet.
+Ensure you have enough tokens for the transaction.
 - To transfer your earned tokens to your Sui wallet, click the **“Claim reward”** button.

 ![Claim Reward](7_Available_balance.png)